Coulomb Sectors and Scattering for Maxwell-Higgs Fields on Schwarzschild and Slowly Rotating Kerr Backgrounds: Nonlinear transfer and scattering structure

-\textbf{Tame estimates for the nonlinear potential term.} We record for later use a quantitative commutator estimate for the nonlinear remainder $\mathcal R_{P}(\phi)$ in \eqref{eq:potential-remainder}.
+We state for later use a quantitative commutator estimate for the nonlinear remainder $\mathcal R_{P}(\phi)$ in \eqref{eq:potential-remainder}.
 This is the only point where the coefficients of the scalar potential enter the nonlinear error analysis.

 \begin{lemma}[Tame commutator bounds for the potential force] Assume that $P$ satisfies Assumption~\ref{asumsiP} and let $\mathcal R_{P}(\phi)$ be defined by \eqref{eq:potential-remainder}.
 Fix an integer $k\ge 0$ and let $\mathcal Z$ be any collection of \emph{first-order} admissible commutators (for instance, the families used in the Kerr and Schwarzschild parts of this paper).
 Then there exists a constant $C=C(k,N_{P},\{C_{P,j}\}_{0\le j\le k})$ such that for every smooth $\phi$ and every hypersurface $\Sigma$ in the admissible foliation,